mikepsinn/dFDA-DAO/constitution/data-security.md

 ### DATA STORAGE AND BACKUPS

-All Member Data stored in our system is de-identified in compliance with the HIPAA “Safe Harbor” de-identification standard, and all data is encrypted at rest using 256-bit AES.
-CureDAO production database servers are replicated across multiple availability zones.
+All Member Data stored in our system is de-identified in compliance with the HIPAA “Safe Harbor” de-identification standard, and all data is encrypted at rest using 256-bit AES. deFDA production database servers are replicated across multiple availability zones.
 Database backups use a fully disk-based solution (disk-to-disk) and full system backups are performed daily, weekly, and monthly.
 Daily backups are retained for a minimum of 7 days, weekly backups are retained for a minimum of 4 weeks, monthly backups are retained for 3 years.
 Backups are stored in multiple geographic availability zones within Amazon Web Services.

 ### Client Data Policies

-Client Data includes data stored by Clients in CureDAO applications, information about a Client’s usage of the application, data instances in the CRM system that we have access to, or data that the Client has supplied to use for support or implementation.
+Client Data includes data stored by Clients in deFDA applications, information about a Client’s usage of the application, data instances in the CRM system that we have access to, or data that the Client has supplied to use for support or implementation.
 Here are the special considerations we take into account when managing Client Data:

-1. Client Data is not to be disclosed outside of CureDAO, except to the Client who owns the data or to a Partner who has been contracted by the Client to manage or support their account.
+1. Client Data is not to be disclosed outside of deFDA, except to the Client who owns the data or to a Partner who has been contracted by the Client to manage or support their account.
 Client Data should only be shared using a secure sending method.
 Approved sending and sharing methods include Dropbox, Google Drive, emailing of encrypted files or use of a Client-provided secure transfer method.
-2. Client Data should only be stored temporarily outside of the CureDAO Application if at all.
+2. Client Data should only be stored temporarily outside of the deFDA Application if at all.
 If there is a need to archive Client Data (for example, data provided by a Client during implementation or training), the data should be stored on a central file server and deleted from any personal computers.
 This includes report exports, contact lists, and presentations that contain Client information, and Client agreements.
 3. Client Data should only be accessed on a need-to-know basis.
 Specifically, a Client’s account should only be accessed to provide support, troubleshoot a problem with that account, or for supporting the system as a whole.
 4. Client Data should never be changed except with the explicit permission of the Client, with the exception of repairing data quality issues.